Lab Test Guide

 Lab Tests’ Limitations

 Despite their many benefits, lab tests have their limitations.
 Some may show negative results even when a person has the disease being tested for; others may be positive in people who don’t have – or may never develop – a particular disease.
-In the early stages of rheumatoid arthritis, for instance, only one in five people tests positive for rheumatoid factor; 15 to 20 percent of people without ankylosing spondylitis have the HLA-B27 genetic marker.
+In the early stages of rheumatoid arthritis, for instance, only one in five people tests positive for rheumatoid factor; about 8 percent of people without ankylosing spondylitis have the HLA-B27 genetic marker.

 Not all forms of arthritis can be confirmed by lab tests.
-Other tests, including X-rays and magnetic resonance imaging, may be required to diagnose osteoarthritis, determine the cause of chronic back pain or examine internal organs affected by some forms of arthritis.
+Other tests, including X-rays, various types of angiograms (studies of blood vessels) and magnetic resonance imaging (MRI), may be required to diagnose osteoarthritis, determine the cause of chronic back pain, or examine internal organs affected by some forms of arthritis.

 Even so, lab tests are essential to the diagnostic and treatment process.
 The right tests, along with your doctor’s own observations and your participation in the process, can help you get the safest and most effective treatment for your disease.